LibrariesHacked/schema-librarydata/docs/membership.md

 #### Nationally

-Data between neighbouring authorities allows for services to access data that is not their own, but that includes the populations they serve.
+Sharing data between authorities allows for services to access data that is not their own, but that includes the populations they serve.

-For example, between Plymouth and Cornwall, there are likely to be plenty of people who use both or either service, and who may not use the same service that they are resident in.
+For example, between Plymouth and Cornwall, there will be many people who use both or either service, and who may not use the same service that they are resident in.

-Access to this data will allow services to see whether an area of their authority really has low levels of library usage, or if that area are simply using another library service.
-This shared data is essential for full assessment of libraries within the boundaries of an authority.

 <figure>
     <img src="{{site.url}}/images/membership_plymouth.png" alt="Map displaying shading of LSOAs to represent membership levels across Plymouth" width="100%"/>